gkouziik/eslint-plugin-security-node/README.md

 ## Developer guide

 * Use [GitHub pull requests](https://help.github.com/en/articles/about-pull-requests)
-* Check the .eslintrc file to see the ESLint setuo
+* Check the .eslintrc file to see the ESLint setup

 ## Tests